-- Strategy and business planning: The forward-looking assessment section of the GSSA, which is the assessment of Convex's strategic goals made up of the strategy and business planning processes; - Risk profile: Assessment and understanding of the current and emerging risks facing Convex across all risk categories, this element also includes stress and scenario testing and other RMF techniques to assess risk impacts; - Risk appetite: Reviews of risk appetites and tolerances to allow Convex to measure the level of risk currently being taken; - · Capital requirements: Assessment of Convex's regulatory capital requirements; and - Solvency Assessment: Assessment of Convex's solvency against requirements.
+- Strategy and business planning: The forward-looking assessment section of the GSSA, which is the assessment of Convex's strategic goals made up of the strategy and business planning processes; - Risk profile: Assessment and understanding of the current and emerging risks facing Convex across all risk categories, this element also includes stress and scenario testing and other RMF techniques to assess risk impacts; - Risk appetite: Reviews of risk appetites and tolerances to allow Convex to measure the level of risk currently being taken; and - Capital requirements: Assessment of Convex's capital against regulatory capital requirements and Board approved solvency risk appetite.

 Where appropriate, a CRL-specific view is incorporated into CGL's GSSA process and reporting.
-In addition, the ERC is responsible for the evaluation and monitoring of CRL's risk management policies, procedures and controls which facilitates the ongoing management of CRL's exposure to risks.
+In addition, the GERC and the CRL Executive Committee are responsible for the evaluation and monitoring of CRL's risk management policies, procedures and controls which facilitates the ongoing management of CRL's exposure to risks.
 A key element of these monitoring activities is the evaluation of CRL's position relative to risk tolerances and limits approved by the CRL Board.